 Electronic tuners are small units that pick up sound waves and display the note on a digital display, they either attach onto the headstock of your guitar or can be set on a nearby table.
 We prefer this Snark Tuner, it’s small and accurate!

 There are a number of very good resources online that will play a sound clip that you can tune your Ukulele by.
 This will also help develop your ear to pick out individual notes.
 We recommend this one by UkuleleTabs

-Probably one of the best ways to tune the ukulele is called relative adjustment.
-This requires no special electronic tuner and may be the right choice if you plan on playing the ukulele by yourself.
+Probably one of the best ways of tuning a ukulele is called a relative adjustment.
+This requires no special electronic tuner and maybe the right choice if you plan on playing the ukulele by yourself.
 In this procedure, the ukulele is tuned to a particular sting.

 Most of the time you’ll use the A string and the remaining strings are all tuned to this string.
 This type of tuning may not be applicable when playing with other people since your ukulele may not be in tune with the other instruments.

 With seemingly everyone having a smartphone these days it is often the best option to just download a tuning app on your phone.
 You can find some that have tuners, metronomes, and even sometimes chord progressions.
 Even if this option costs you a few bucks (many are free), it is a fast and convenient way to tune your ukulele!